namor5772/WeatherStation/RaspberryPI/README.md

 All the files are listed here with their required directories and will be explained and/or setup in the following sections.
 You can download them now with the supplied links if you are using Git from the Raspberry PI or any other method like a USB stick or WinSCP from a Windows 10 PC.

+When copying index.php you might need to first delete the already existing file with the same name.
+This will prevent problems with permissions if using WinSCP.

 | File | Directory | Description |
 | --- | --- | --- |
 | [launcher.sh](data/launcher.sh) | home/pi | script that runs on reboot |